 Use EonCoat – Eliminate VOCs and the Dangers of Toxic Fumes

 Unlike typical coatings, EonCoat does not release any VOCs into the air, so there are no worries of nausea or headaches.
-Even in enclosed areas, tanks and vessels, or underground, EonCoat can be sprayed without concern for toxic exposure.
-Additionally, once dry, EonCoat can even be grinded or sanded without releasing toxic fumes, and it has no flash point so it cannot ignite.
+Even in enclosed areas, tanks, and vessels, or underground, EonCoat can be sprayed without concern for toxic exposure.
+Additionally, once dry, EonCoat can even be ground or sanded without releasing toxic fumes, and it has no flash point so it cannot ignite.

 Contractors and businesses working in these conditions now have a safe alternative to existing coatings.
 As an added benefit, EonCoat also provides better corrosion resistance than other industrial coatings on the market.

-Given the importance of worker safety, and the realities of insurance, workers compensation and cost of disposing of hazardous materials, it’s no wonder that EonCoat has received such glowing reviews from testers and customers alike since it was brought to market in 2011.
+Given the importance of worker safety, and the realities of insurance, workers compensation, and the cost of disposing of hazardous materials, it’s no wonder that EonCoat has received such glowing reviews from testers and customers alike since it was brought to market in 2011.